AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/optimize-account-marketing.md

 solution: Customer Journey Analytics
 feature: Use Cases
 role: User
+hide: yes
+hidefromtoc: yes
 ---
 # Optimize account marketing

 Effective account based marketing requires a deep understanding of the buying journey at the account level.
-So you can determine the most impactful marketing activities to drive deal close.
+So, you can determine the most impactful marketing activities to drive deal close.

-For this you want to analyze and explore:
+For this understanding you want to analyze and explore:

 * Marketing impact: